 If there is no basis for TPC conflicts provided by authors, those conflicts will be removed.
 In particular, do not improperly identify TPC members as conflicts to avoid an individual who might review your paper.

-The ANCS 2013 TPC will notify authors of review decisions by August 9, 2013.
+The ANCS 2017 TPC will notify authors of review decisions by March 8, 2017.
 All accepted papers may be shepherded by members of the TPC.
-Authors of accepted papers should plan to interact with their shepherds immediately after notification, and to budget sufficient time between acceptance notification and the camera-ready deadline (TBD) to coordinate with their shepherd.
+Authors of accepted papers should plan to interact with their shepherds immediately after notification, and to budget sufficient time between acceptance notification and the camera-ready deadline to coordinate with their shepherd.
 It is a requirement that the paper be considered acceptable to the assigned shepherd so that the updates to the paper reflect the issues raised by the TPC (conflicts will be mediated by the TPC chairs) before the paper is considered "accepted" to appear in the conference proceedings.

 After acceptance, substantive changes to paper titles require approval by the TPC chairs.
 Only in exceptional circumstances should authors change their author list, and only with approval of the TPC chairs.

-Authors of accepted papers will also need to sign an IEEE copyright release form.
+Authors of accepted papers will also need to sign a copyright release form.
 Electronic copies of the camera-ready papers will be published on the conference Web site before the conference, unless authors specifically request otherwise.
 All rejected papers will be permanently treated as confidential.